Cyndeo Wealth Partners LLC Sells 2,265 Shares of Meta Platforms, Inc. (NASDAQ:META)

-Cyndeo Wealth Partners LLC lessened its position in Meta Platforms, Inc. (NASDAQ:META – Free Report) by 27.1% during the 1st quarter, HoldingsChannel.com reports.
-The fund owned 6,106 shares of the social networking company’s stock after selling 2,265 shares during the period.
-Cyndeo Wealth Partners LLC’s holdings in Meta Platforms were worth $1,715,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Cyndeo Wealth Partners LLC lessened its holdings in Meta Platforms, Inc. (NASDAQ:META – Free Report) by 27.1% during the 1st quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 6,106 shares of the social networking company’s stock after selling 2,265 shares during the quarter.
+Cyndeo Wealth Partners LLC’s holdings in Meta Platforms were worth $1,294,000 as of its most recent SEC filing.

-Several other institutional investors have also recently bought and sold shares of the company.
-Riverpoint Wealth Management Holdings LLC bought a new position in shares of Meta Platforms during the 4th quarter worth about $25,000.
-Ruedi Wealth Management Inc. acquired a new stake in shares of Meta Platforms during the 4th quarter valued at about $25,000.
-NewSquare Capital LLC acquired a new stake in shares of Meta Platforms during the 4th quarter valued at about $26,000.
-Arcadia Investment Management Corp MI acquired a new stake in shares of Meta Platforms during the 4th quarter valued at about $26,000.
-Finally, Worth Asset Management LLC boosted its position in shares of Meta Platforms by 248.6% during the 1st quarter.
-Worth Asset Management LLC now owns 122 shares of the social networking company’s stock valued at $26,000 after acquiring an additional 87 shares in the last quarter.
+Several other institutional investors and hedge funds have also recently bought and sold shares of META.
+Geode Capital Management LLC bought a new stake in Meta Platforms in the 4th quarter valued at $5,424,543,000.
+Norges Bank acquired a new stake in shares of Meta Platforms in the 4th quarter valued at $4,223,148,000.
+Price T Rowe Associates Inc. MD acquired a new position in Meta Platforms during the 4th quarter worth about $4,220,171,000.
+Morgan Stanley acquired a new position in Meta Platforms during the 4th quarter worth about $4,072,543,000.
+Finally, Moneta Group Investment Advisors LLC acquired a new position in Meta Platforms during the 4th quarter worth about $1,796,633,000.
 Institutional investors own 62.54% of the company’s stock.

-Meta Platforms (NASDAQ:META – Free Report) last released its quarterly earnings results on Wednesday, April 26th.
-The social networking company reported $2.64 earnings per share for the quarter, beating the consensus estimate of $1.96 by $0.68.
-The company had revenue of $28.65 billion during the quarter, compared to analysts’ expectations of $27.49 billion.
-Meta Platforms had a net margin of 18.27% and a return on equity of 20.67%.
-On average, equities research analysts anticipate that Meta Platforms, Inc. will post 11.94 EPS for the current fiscal year.
+Meta Platforms (NASDAQ:META – Get Free Report) last issued its quarterly earnings results on Wednesday, April 26th.
+The social networking company reported $2.64 EPS for the quarter, topping analysts’ consensus estimates of $1.96 by $0.68.
+Meta Platforms had a return on equity of 20.67% and a net margin of 18.27%.
+The company had revenue of $28.65 billion for the quarter, compared to analysts’ expectations of $27.49 billion.
+Sell-side analysts forecast that Meta Platforms, Inc. will post 11.97 earnings per share for the current fiscal year.

 Meta Platforms, Inc engages in the development of products that enable people to connect and share with friends and family through mobile devices, personal computers, virtual reality headsets, and wearables worldwide.
 It operates in two segments, Family of Apps and Reality Labs.
 The Family of Apps segment offers Facebook, which enables people to share, discuss, discover, and connect with interests; Instagram, a community for sharing photos, videos, and private messages, as well as feed, stories, reels, video, live, and shops; Messenger, a messaging application for people to connect with friends, family, communities, and businesses across platforms and devices through text, audio, and video calls; and WhatsApp, a messaging application that is used by people and businesses to communicate and transact privately.